Tadas Sedekerskis: National team career

 In 2013, Sedekerskis was a member of the Lithuanian U-16 team during the 2013 European Under-16 Championship.
 He averaged 11.4 points, 4.9 rebounds and 1 assist per 20 minutes of game action.
 In 2015, he represented Lithuania's U-18 team in the 2015 FIBA Europe Under-18 Championship and averaged 12.6 points, 7.0 rebounds and 2.3 assists per game.
 The team, led by him and Martynas Varnas, Laurynas Birutis, won bronze.
 The trio was invited to play in the FIBA's Youth All-Star Game during EuroBasket 2015.

 He averaged a double-double with 15.7 points and 10.2 rebounds to go along with 3.8 assists, 1.3 blocks and 1.2 steals per outing en route to a silver medal at the 2016 U18 European Championships in Turkey.
 Sedekerskis was named to the tournament’s "All-Star Five".

+After playing for the senior Lithuania men's national basketball team in the 2023 FIBA Basketball World Cup qualification, in 2023 Sedekerskis debuted in the first major FIBA tournament with the senior Lithuania men's national basketball team during the 2023 FIBA Basketball World Cup and averaged 6.6 points, 7.3 rebounds, 1.1 assists per game.

+Later he also represented the Lithuania men's national team in the 2024 FIBA Men's Olympic Qualifying Tournament and EuroBasket 2025.